catfact/WaveSpecter/README.md

 ## usage

-`./wavespecter input [output] [height]`
+`./wavespecter input [output] [frequency scale] [height]`

+frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead.

-the size of the DFT window is the number of samples in the input file is rounded up to an even number.
+the size of the DFT window is the number of samples in the input file< is, rounded up to the nearest even number.

+output image height can be specified as a third argument (integer number of pixels, defaults to 80.)

 the output image width is fixed at one pixel per frequency bin. so width = (samples rounded up ) / 2 + 1.

-output image height can be specified as a third argument, defaults to 80px.

 ## plot characteristics